 There is a developmental gap with many toys and games.
 Some children prefer to play games that have a rigid pattern and structure, while others prefer a loose and simple approach.
 This can make play challenging–especially if there is an age difference between children.
 Children's developmental stages often manifest themselves in how they play.
-The objective of this design is to help bring children closer together and build a sense of community by creating a simple and versatile game that can be enjoyed by a wide range of ages.
+This design ai to help bring children closer together and build a sense of community by creating a simple and versatile game that can be enjoyed by a wide age range

 I studied psychological data relevant to play and childhood development.
 I also performed user interviews and analyzed products on the market.

 "We don’t really have a lot of toys like dolls or action figures.
 The kids I work with, their favorite toy is a giant box of plastic gears that we use to create our own designs.”